syrilster/SpringBootElasticSearchJavaJest/README.md

+**This is a small project to implement search using Spring Boot, Elastic Search and Java Jest.

-# To run this demo, we should follow this steps
+# To run this demo, follow the below steps

 Prerequisite-1: Install Java and set JAVA_HOME and PATH variables.